WanluLiuLab/yasim/doc/src/reviews/ExistingASSimulators.md

 ## Polyester

-[Polyester](https://bioconductor.org/packages/release/bioc/html/polyester.html) [^Frazee2005] is an RNA-Seq read generator and DGE simulator.
-It is designed to simulate isoform-level DGE from a series of technical-replicates RNA-Seq experiments.
+[Polyester](https://bioconductor.org/packages/release/bioc/html/polyester.html) [^Frazee2005] is an RNA-Seq read generator and GEP simulator.
+It is designed to simulate isoform-level GEP from a series of technical-replicates RNA-Seq experiments.

-From statistics on DGE patterns provided by [^Anders2010] and [^Robinson2010] and parameter estimation from Genetic European Variation in health and Disease (GEUVADIS) [^Lappalainen2013], [^Peter2013] dataset, the author stated that the number of reads to simulate from each transcript is drawn from the negative binomial distribution, across biological replicates [^Anders2010], [^Robinson2010].
+From statistics on GEP patterns provided by [^Anders2010] and [^Robinson2010] and parameter estimation from Genetic European Variation in health and Disease (GEUVADIS) [^Lappalainen2013], [^Peter2013] dataset, the author stated that the number of reads to simulate from each transcript is drawn from the negative binomial distribution, across biological replicates [^Anders2010], [^Robinson2010].

 Define $Y_{ijk}$ as the number of reads simulated from replicate $i$, experimental condition $j$ and transcript $k$ and dispersion parameter $r$.
 We may have: